Last Updated on

 Another favorite combination of gin and chartreuse in this egg white cocktail!

-We recently rediscovered our bottle of Chartreuse after having a drink on a recent date night that prominently featured Chartreuse.
-After having just one sip, the bottle we had somehow misplaced into the back of our liquor cabinet popped into our head after tasting the very distinctive flavor and we have been a little obsessed with making cocktails that feature Chartreuse again!
+We recently rediscovered our bottle of Chartreuse after having a drink on a recent date night that prominently featured it.
+After having just one sip, the bottle we had somehow misplaced into the back of our liquor cabinet popped into our head after tasting the very distinctive flavor and we have been a little obsessed with making egg white cocktails that feature Chartreuse again!

 Chartreuse is one of those very unique liquors that hasn’t really changed since its original recipe was created way back in 1737.
 Distilled by Carthusian Monks from a handwritten manuscript from that gives a list of 130 herbs, plants and botanicals.
 Named for the Monk’s Grand Chartreuse monastery in France, the recipe is a closely guarded secret that only two monks at time know.

 The two monks carefully dry and blend the herbs into a mix that is then macerated in alcohol to extract the flavors.
 The macerated mix is then transferred to stills where the alcohols and plant oils are carefully extracted into a rich herbal liqueur.
 Chartreuse has a very distinctive green color, which comes from a final exposure to an herb blend before getting put into oak barrels to age.

 What Ingredients are Needed for the Monk’s Muse Cocktail?